instigatorofawe/neural-video-toolkit/README.md

 ```

 Depending on your hardware/operating system, you may need to use a different procedure when installing TensorFlow or
 PyTorch.
-This package also requires CUDA 11.0 as well as a compatible GPU.
-This package was developed on Ubuntu LTS
+This package also requires CUDA 11.0 with cuDNN 8 as well as a compatible GPU.
+This package was developed on
-20.04 with an Nvidia GeForce RTX 3080 (10 GB VRAM).
+Ubuntu LTS 20.04 with an Nvidia GeForce RTX 3080 (10 GB VRAM).

 Package requirements can be installed using pip.